mpags-cpp/mpags-cipher/README.md

 $ g++ -std=c++11 -Wall -Wextra -Werror -Wfatal-errors -pedantic -Wshadow mpags-cipher.cpp -o mpags-cipher
 ```

 The resulting `mpags-cipher` executable can then be run directly.
+When
+run, it will wait for user input from the keyboard until RETURN followed
+by CTRL-D are pressed.
+It will then echo the input to stdout.

 # Source Code Layout